My name is Johan Farkas and I am an Assistant Professor in Media Studies at the University of Copenhagen.

 My research explores the intersection of digital media, journalism, disinformation, and democracy.
 I have published on these issues in journals such as New Media & Society, Journalism Studies, Social Media + Society, and Critical Discourse Studies (see publications).

-The second edition of my monograph, Post-Truth, Fake News and Democracy: Mapping the Politics of Falsehood, was published by Routledge in December 2023.
+My monograph, Post-Truth, Fake News and Democracy: Mapping the Politics of Falsehood, was published by Routledge in December 2023 (2nd ed.).
 Written with Jannick Schou, the book presents a critical examination of discourses around fake news and the so-called post-truth era.

 In the past, I have been a visiting researcher at Cornell University, Chair of the Young Scholars Network of the European Communication Research and Education Association (YECREA), and a speaker at institutions such as the Council of Europe, the Swedish Ministry of Culture, and the European Centre of Excellence for Countering Hybrid Threats (see activities).

-You are welcome to follow me on X, Mastodon, or BlueSky for latest updates.
+You are welcome to follow me on BlueSky, Mastodon , or Linkedin for latest updates.

 Recent publication: